anweisen/Challenges/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request"
-about: "Create an issue describing a bug"
+about: "Create an issue describing a feature request"
 title: ''
-labels: "enhancement"
+labels: "type: feature"
 assignees: ''

 ---